 Major General Joseph McNeil

 Major General Joseph McNeil, a Wilmington native, was among the four courageous men from North Carolina A&T State University known as The Greensboro Four who helped inspire a civil rights movement in 1960 when they staged a sit-in at the “white only” counter at Woolworth restaurant in Greensboro.
+News of the sit-in quickly spread throughout North Carolina and the rest of the South where similar sit-ins were organized.

 Althea Gibson, a 1949 graduate of Williston High School in Wilmington, was a tennis legend who smashed barriers to inclusion in the sports world on her way to becoming one of the most dominant tennis players in history.